 For several times, Titanic has received warnings about packed ice and icebergs by the freighter SS Californian.
 Jack Philips, Titanic’s wireless operator that time, was too busy struggling with his work of sending and receiving passengers’ messages.
 The messages meant for the bridge wouldn’t always be relayed to the bridge, and operators can leave it to one side while he deals with other messages.
 Philips told the Californian operator to shut up because he was busy.
 There were no rules about this yet, as messaging between ship and shore was very new.

 Tragically, the wireless operator on the Californian switched his set off and went to bed.
 After 15 minutes, Titanic hit the iceberg.
 Titanic launched rockets as a sign that they need help.
-Officials of the Californian had seen them coming from unknown liner, but it is speculated that they thought it’s just an identification signal.
+Officials of the Californian had seen them coming from an unknown liner, but it is speculated that they thought it’s just an identification signal.
 The Californian was close enough to lend assistance, but because they did not realize the seriousness of the situation (or some say due to negligence), it did not respond.
 The Radio Act of 1912 was enacted after the tragedy, which agreed that rockets at sea must be interpreted as distressed signals only.

-3. Required number of lifeboats increased
+3. The required number of lifeboats increased

 The ship only had enough lifeboats to transport half of its passengers, should the lifeboats be completely filled.
 When the Titanic was designed, the British Board of Trade regulations provided the existing safety standards to be followed.
 According to the rule, British vessels over 10,000 tons must carry 16 lifeboats.
 The regulations, which were not changed since 1894, had no extra provisions for larger ships because the largest passenger ship under consideration that time was only 13,000 tons.
 Titanic was displaced 52,310 tons.

-Alexander Carlisle, Titanic’s chief designer, actually proposed carrying more than 48 lifeboats while anticipating that the rule could change.
+Thomas Andrews, Titanic’s chief designer, actually proposed carrying more than 48 lifeboats while anticipating that the rule could change.
 However, the White Star Line decreed that only 20 lifeboats would be carried, meaning, they actually provided more than what was legally required.
 His designs were also turned down for being a waste of deck space for passengers to walk on.

 After the Titanic sank, the British and American boards recommended that ships should carry enough lifeboats to accommodate all passengers and crew aboard.